-38. Section 38 is intended to ensure that each counterparty, and any person acting on behalf of a counterparty, have access to all derivatives data relating to its transaction in a timely manner and for the duration of the transaction.
+38. Section 38 is intended to ensure that each counterparty, and any person acting on behalf of a counterparty, has access to all derivatives data relating to its transaction(s) in a timely manner.
+The Authority is of the view that where a counterparty has provided consent to a trade repository to grant access to data to a third-party service provider, the trade repository shall grant such access on the terms consented to.